pex-tool/pex/docs/scie.md

 machine.
 If the shebang is looking for `python` but the machine only has `python3` - even if the underlying Python interpreter would be compatible - the operating system will fail to launch the PEX file.
 This usually can be mitigated by using `--sh-boot` to alter the boot mechanism from Python to a Posix-compatible shell at `/bin/sh`.
-Although, almost all Posix-compatible systems have a `/bin/sh` shell, that still leaves the problem of having a compatible Python pre-installed on that system as well.
+Although almost all Posix-compatible systems have a `/bin/sh` shell, that still leaves the problem of having a compatible Python pre-installed on that system as well.